holgatekyle/fast_food_protein/app/views/blog/published/top-5-high-protein-fast-food.md

 * **Carl's Jr./Zaxby's 20-piece Chicken Fingers - 164g/182g**

 	First up, 20-piece chicken tenders from two different chains that are equally impressive.
-At 1760 and 1740 calories, if you can finish either in one sitting, you deserve a parade.
+At 1760 and 1740 calories, if you can finish either in one sitting you deserve a parade.

 	Interestingly, McDonalds 40-piece Chicken McNugget is also near the top of our list, but pales in comparison to even a 10-piece chicken tender meal from the above chains in terms of nutritional content.
 Kinda begs the question, what the hell is a McNugget?